mancusolab/sushie/docs/manual.rst

      - False
      - ``--no-reorder``
      - Indicator to re-order single effects based on Frobenius norm of alpha-weighted posterior mean square.
 Default is False (to re-order).
 Specify --no-reorder will store 'True' value.
+   * - ``--remove-ambiguous``
+     - Boolean
+     - False
+     - ``--remove-ambiguous``
+     - Indicator to remove ambiguous SNPs (i.e., A/T, T/A, C/G, or G/C) from the genotypes.
+Recommend to remove these SNPs if each ancestry data is from different studies.
+Default is False (do not remove).
+Specify --remove-ambiguous will store 'True' value.
    * - ``--meta``
      - Boolean
      - False